 We also advise that you don’t flush cat waste (unless you trained your cat to use the toilet).
 Litter pulls moisture from your cat’s waste and makes it harder for the toilet to properly flush it.

 It seems like there are a lot of restrictions on what to flush, but these guidelines are meant to protect your plumbing!
 The safest thing for your pipes is to only flush human waste and toilet paper.
 These are the only things it’s truly designed for.
 Sometimes, clogs still happen, but the risk is reduced when you don’t flush other household items.

 You can put quite a lot of things down your garbage disposal and it’ll tear right through them (except super hard items like bones and pits)!
 Putting some of the items we discussed (coffee grounds, vegetable peelings, pasta, etc.) down the drain doesn’t pose as much of a threat to your disposal itself as it does to your home’s pipes.
 A lot of the items you read about are notorious for causing clogs.
 To avoid needing to call out a plumber, be mindful of what you put in your garbage disposal.

 What Did We Learn?

 The only things that should be flushed down your toilet are human waste and toilet paper.
 Your garbage disposal is more forgiving, but it still has limits.
-Things like grease, vegetable peelings, and coffee grounds can wreak havoc on your home’s plumbing.
+Things like grease, vegetable peelings, and coffee grounds can wreak havoc on your home’s plumbing, and shouldn’t go down the drain.
 With these tips, hopefully you can avoid a plumbing catastrophe!
 Even still, we know life happens.
 If your pipes get backed up, you can always count on us!

 Schedule your drain cabling below!